 While there were many ways in which people could benefit from the institution of slavery, slave ownership was the most obvious and direct form of complicity.
-Student researchers of the Penn & Slavery Project uncovered evidence of the slave ownership of Penn's eighteenth-century trustees and faculty using three main methods: tax records, wills, and 18th century newspapers.
+Student researchers of the Penn & Slavery Project uncovered evidence of slave ownership by Penn's eighteenth-century trustees and faculty using three main methods: tax records, wills, and 18th century newspapers.

 Eighteenth-century newspapers also provided evidence of slave ownership.
-Slave owners would post 'runaway slave' ads in newspapers in an attempt to maintain ownership of enslaved people.
+Enslavers would post “runaway slave” ads in newspapers.
 These advertisements could be found alongside announcements for the sale of enslaved people, be they private sales (pictured above) or public auctions.
-While tax records and probate papers could remain private, the Pennsylvania Gazette, owned and edited by Benjamin Franklin, provided insight about the public nature of slave ownership publicly in the form of runaway ads and advertisement for slave sales.
+While tax records and probate papers often remained hidden from public view, the Pennsylvania Gazette, owned and edited by Benjamin Franklin, revealed the nature of slave ownership publicly in the form of runaway ads and advertisement for slave sales.

 Explore the links to learn more about Penn's early trustees and early faculty and their various connections to the institution of slavery.